AlexandreCaspers/ether-twitter/README.md

 * edit own tweets
 * delete own tweets

+**additional features**
+* Users without a connected account have the 'Tweet' button disabled
+* Metamask users on the wrong network, will be prompted to switch to the Goerli Testnet
+* Connected Users can ONLY delete and/or edit their OWN tweets
+* 'Edited' label to edited tweets
+* Age of tweet is shown

 This project demonstrates a basic Hardhat use case, containing
 * a sample contract
 * a test for the contract